This article contains the following sections:

 To create custom groups from your Zendesk Support groups

-- In the Query Builder, click the Calculation menu icon ().
+- In Query Builder, open the Calculations menu ().

 - Select the Group option underneath Calculated attributes.